mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     pre/post-processing script in the generator by using an existing Java library such as [Apache POI](https://poi.apache.org/).
 A tutorial for Excel can be found [here](https://www.codejava.net/coding/how-to-write-excel-files-in-java-using-apache-poi).

-!!! hint "I want to create multiple outputs for a language.[^1]"
+!!! hint "I want to create multiple outputs for a language."

     - You can use a non-root concept in your root mapping rule.
 For example, use the concept of the children in the root mapping rule.
 It will create multiple roots as long as the generated files have different names.
     - Use a preprocessing script to create new root nodes (maybe a new concept if necessary) for the children and create a root mapping rule for the newly introduced concept.